Supernova production of axion-like particles coupling to electrons, reloaded: Emission of novel particles

-Thus, in the strongly degenerate limit, ALPs are emitted primarily around $E_a\sim T$.
+\begin{widetext} Thus, in the strongly degenerate limit, ALPs are emitted primarily around $E_a\sim T$.
 By performing the integral over $E_a dE_a$ numerically, we can now obtain the total energy emitted per unit volume and unit time

-On the other hand, this regime of very strong degeneracy should not be taken as too useful in practical contexts; as we discussed, in order to neglect the longitudinal plasmons and the thermal mass of the transverse plasmons, we had to assume $T\gg \sqrt{\alpha}\mu$.

-Therefore, a regime of somewhat greater interest is that of mild degeneracy, with $T\lesssim \mu$.
+The regime of strong degeneracy corresponds to the contribution of electrons with $p\sim \mu_e$ interacting with photons $q\sim T\ll\mu_e$ and producing ALPs with $E_a\sim T$.
+In principle, ALPs with $E_a\sim T$ can also be produced by photons with momenta $q\sim \mu_e\gg T$.
+However, the contribution from this region of integration is ultimately subdominant.
+To see this explicitly, let us consider this region with $E_a\sim T\ll p,q\sim \mu_e$.
+In this case, the integral $I$ takes a very simple form

+and the range of values of $X$ is very narrow around $X=1$, with a width $\delta X\simeq 2 E_a (p+q)/pq$ (see Eq.~\eqref{eq:kinematical_range_X}).
+Thus, we can evaluate the function $I$ for $E_a=0$ and $X=1$, replace the integral over $dX$ with $\delta X$, and write the emissivity as

+\end{widetext} The integral is cutoff at values of the order of $p,q\gtrsim E_a$, below which the approximations used are invalid, and is logarithmically sensitive to the lower cutoff.
+Due to the Bose-Einstein factor $(e^{q/T}-1)^{-1}$, the integral is exponentially suppressed if $q\sim \mu_e$, making the contribution from this range subdominant as anticipated.

+Finally, for $E_a\sim \mu_e$, all of these approximations are of course invalid, since $E_a$, $p$, and $q$ are now all of the same order of magnitude.
 In this case, when the ALP energy can become comparable with the electron energy, the integral $I$ is greatly enhanced when $p\sim k$.
 Therefore, keeping only the first term in square brackets of Eq.~\eqref{eq:compton_I_integral}, we may replace everywhere in the integrand $p=k$ except in the denominator; the integral $\int dp/|p-k|\sim 2\log(k/m_{\rm th})=\log(k^2/m_{\rm th}^2)$ since it must be cutoff at $|p-k|\sim m_{\rm th}$.
 For $k=p$ the integral over $X$ simply gives $2$ (see Eq.~\eqref{eq:kinematical_range_X}) and so we finally find

-This approximation works only if $E_a\sim \mu$, which is where the bulk of the energy is injected.
-If $\mu\gtrsim T$, the dominant contribution to the integral in Eq.~\eqref{eq:compton_mildly_degenerate} comes from $q\sim \mu$.
+If $\mu_e\gtrsim T$, the dominant contribution to the integral in Eq.~\eqref{eq:compton_mildly_degenerate} comes from $q\sim \mu_e$.
 We can then approximate the Bose-Einstein distribution with a Boltzmann one, and recognize the result as an integral over a Fermi-Dirac distribution for the electrons.
 For qualitative understanding, we can replace it with a strongly degenerate distribution, obtaining